 If you want to breed your dachshund or have an unplanned dachshund pregnancy, this short guide will tell you everything you need to know.

-Dachshund pregnancy is not particularly complicated.
-However, when breeding small dogs like Dachshunds there is the possibility of complications and in some cases a C-senction might be needed.
-In most cases though, pregnant doxies won't experience complications.
-If you take special care of your pregnant Dachshund and follow the advice of your veterinarian, both the mother and her puppies will be well and healthy.
+Dachshund’s pregnancy is not particularly complicated.
+However, when breeding small dogs like Dachshunds there is the possibility of complications and in some cases, a C-section might be needed.
+In most cases though, pregnant doxies won’t experience complications.
+If you take special care of your pregnant Dachshund and follow the advice of your veterinarian, both the mother and her puppies will be healthy.

 When can my Dachshund get pregnant?